buchanankerswell/kerswell_et_al_marx/README.md

 The [manuscript](https://agupubs.onlinelibrary.wiley.com/doi/abs/10.1029/2022GC010834) was published in *Geochemistry, Geophysics, Geosystems* on May 18, 2023.
 You can find the article [here](https://buchanankerswell.com/assets/pdf/kerswell-et-al-marx-g3-2023.pdf).

+## Repository

 This repository provides all materials for the manuscript *Computing Rates and Distributions of Rock Recovery in Subduction Zones* (Kerswell et al., 2023; G3).
-You can find the article [here](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2022GC010834).

-## Repository

 This repository includes: